 As a teacher, there is so much experience that you could draw upon when starting up your own business.
 Innovation, understanding of human needs and behaviour, communication and organisation are all crucial skills in the world of business.

-You might consider starting up your own private tutoring business!
+If this sounds familiar to you, and you’re thinking about starting a business, you might consider starting up your own private tutoring company!
 If it’s teaching that you are passionate about, but the state system is the problem, then why not start up your own home tutoring jobs London or in the UK and be your own boss?

 There are many ways to get started in private tutoring, and you can have completely free reign over when you work and who you work with.
 There are many agencies available to help you get the ball rolling, and online platforms such as Superprof, which allow you to advertise your business to a wide audience.